-Then you'll want to make sure you have enough car insurance so all your financial bases are covered while driving around with little ones in tow.
+Got kids?
+Then you'll want to make sure you have enough car insurance so all your financial bases are covered while you're driving around with little ones in tow.

 Yes, I know, you're a good driver.
 But what about the uninsured driver who plows through a stop light, injuring you and your passengers?
 Who do you think the parents are going to come after to pay their injured child's hospital bills?
 You, the driver, of course.

-The minimum insurance coverage limits, however, are often too low to protect the assets of most drivers.
+The minimum insurance coverage options, however, are often too low to protect the assets of most drivers.

 There are several other types of insurance coverage to consider that provides additional protection from the costs of injuries and property damage to you and your passengers.
 These include:

-Be sure to compare auto insurance before making your final selection about coverage.
+Be sure to compare insurance quotes before making your final selection of a company and policy.
 Here are a few tips to aid in making your decision: